ccarpio780/MeteorMan-Game/README.md

 # Projects
-A repository containing the projects I worked on during undergrad
+A repository containing the game MeteorMan created by myself.